percolate/blend/packages/eslint-plugin-percolate/docs/rules/no-root-arrow-fn.md

 # Forbids arrow functions in the root

-Using arrow functions in the root binds context to the window which adds no value.
+Using arrow functions in the root binds context to the module namespace which adds no value.
 It also affects editors "jump to definition" and React displayNames of inline functions.

 ## Rule Details